seedplus/alpha.seedplus.com/_events/2019-jakarta.md

 ---

 The final destination for Project Alpha will be in Jakarta at the new AWS Jakarta Pop-up loft.
 AWS and SeedPlus welcome:  **Sabrina Soewatdy**, Co-founder of [Rukita]( https://www.rukita.co/) and **Harshet Lunani**, CEO and co-founder of [Qoala](https://www.qoala.id/) .

+Submission for Jakarta-based startups will on 24 October 2019.